Knife rampage at rabbi's home was domestic terrorism, New York governor says

 “This is terrorism, it is domestic terrorism,” Cuomo told reporters.
 “These are people who intend to create mass harm, mass violence, generate fear based on race, color, creed.”

+He said he wanted New York to become the first U.S. state to have a domestic terrorism law.

-The suspect was identified by police as a local man from Greenwood Lake, New York.
-Authorities said he was arrested in New York City’s Manhattan borough after fleeing the site of the attack in the small town of Monsey by car.
+Authorities said the suspect, 37-year-old Grafton Thomas from Greenwood Lake, New York, was arrested in Manhattan after fleeing the site of the attack in the small town of Monsey by car.

-Ramapo Police Chief Brad Weidel said at a news conference that the suspect will be arraigned later on Sunday on five counts of attempted murder and one count of burglary.
+He was arraigned on five counts of attempted murder and ordered held on $5 million bail, Ramapo town supervisor Michael Specht said on Twitter.
+Thomas is due back in court Jan.
+3.

 According to Yossi Gestetner, co-founder of the Orthodox Jewish Public Affairs Council, the attacker had his face partially covered with a scarf when he stabbed five people, two of whom were in critical condition.